 He would then deposit his collateral according to the platform's specified process.

 Finally, the borrower will receive the loan in the requested currency.

-At the end of the loan term, the borrower is to return to the platform and pay the interest first, then the main loan amount.
+At the end of the loan term, the borrower is to return to the platform and pay the interest first, then the principal loan amount.
 Keep in mind that borrowers who decide to repay their loan earlier will still pay the full interest for the specified loan term.

 Where Can I Borrow Bitcoin Online?

 There are a plethora of crypto lending platforms online, each operating differently.
 However, the best ones include Nexo and YouHodler.
 We will do a mini-review so that users can know what to expect from these platforms.

 YouHodler is a fintech company that offers different high-quality services related to digital assets.
 It is one of the top platforms facilitating instant Bitcoin loans.

 The company offers competitive rates and the highest loan-to-value ratio available in the market.